What is the Epiphany? Celebrating the Epiphany in Germany

 Why is C + M + B chalked on Houses?

-In many areas three men, dressed as kings, will go door to door offering New Year’s blessings.
-The initials C + M + B along with the year are chalked above the door, or on the wall next to the door of homes.
-(And while C M B stand for Caspar, Melchior and Balthezar, they officially mean “Christus Mansionem Benedicat”,” May Christ Bless this House”.)
-Many families, like my Aunt and Uncle, have line after line of these initials chalked on their wall…slowly fading with time.
-It is a source of pride, and is not washed off.
+In some areas of Germany, groups of three men dressed as kings will go door to door, offering New Year’s blessings.
+The initials C + M + B, along with the year, are chalked above the door or on the wall next to the door of homes.
+And while C M B stands for Caspar, Melchior, and Balthazar, they officially mean “Christus Mansionem Benedicat,” May Christ Bless this House.”
+Many families, like my Aunt and Uncle, have line after line of these initials chalked on their house wall, slowly fading with time.
+It is a source of pride and is not washed off.

 what is the epiphany